-Sentence records cannot be erased from a prior criminal file.
-However, there are situations where the history of convictions for crimes that did not culminate in guilt can be wiped.
-The facts and situations of each situation determine how files pertaining to convictions for later dropped charges can be erased.
+Generally, sentence records cannot be completely erased from a prior criminal file.
+However, in some cases, the history of convictions for crimes that did not result in guilt can be expunged.
+The process of expunging records for convictions that were later dropped depends on the specific facts and circumstances of each case.

 Misdemeanors Expungement Process